Ekran

 Early Ekran satellites used orbital positions in the range from 48° East to 95° East, but recent Ekran, including the current Ekran 20, have been stationed at 99° East.
 These 3-axis stabilized satellites carry a single 24 MHz, 200 watts transponder, feeding a 28 dB gain antenna transmitting on right-hand circular polarization to produce in Siberia in the range 50 to 55 dBW at 714 MHz.
 The corresponding feeder link uses left-hand circular polarization at 6200 MHz.
 Therefore, almost every householder could receive the TV signal at home from Ekran's transponder using a simple Yagi–Uda antenna.
 There were also various kinds of collective or individual satellite receivers, such as Ekran-KR10 and Ekran-KR01.
-Latest version of receiver represents a simple individual TV set-top box itself.
+Latest version of the receiver represents a simple individual TV set-top box itself.
 A modified version of Ekran was called Ekran-M. Ekran satellites have been replaced by improved geostationary craft for DBS, such as Gorizont, Gals, and Ekspress.

-On 23 June 1978, the Ekran-2 spacecraft exploded due to a catastrophic discharge of its battery, contributing to the increase in space debris on the Geostationary orbit.
+On 23 June 1978, the Ekran-2 spacecraft exploded due to a catastrophic discharge of its battery, contributing to the increase in space debris in the Geostationary orbit.
 On 1 February 2009, the last satellite from the Ekran series, Ekran-M at 99° East, stopped transmitting.